ABOUT THE ARTIST

 Pastels are made from the same pigments used to produce all colored art media, including oil paints.
 Instead of oils, a binding agent is added to the pigments to create a chalk-like stick, which is applied to a textured surface, usually paper.
 Pastels are available in an array of colors, and many paintings done centuries ago still maintain their original vibrancy today.

-I am a huge fan of pastels because of its immediacy.
-No mixing colors, or waiting for paint to dry.
-I use acid free sanded paper/panel as my ground – Colorfix Art Spectrum paper, PastelBord, or Sennelier pastel card.
+I am a huge fan of pastels because of its immediacy – no mixing colors, or waiting for paint to dry.
+I use a variety of professional grade soft pastels: Terry Ludwig, Unison, Richeson, Sennelier, and nuPastel.
+I use acid free sanded paper/panel as my ground: UArt pastel paper, PastelBord, and Sennelier pastel card.